 A Jig is an English dance that is vivace or lively.

-The Key is a group of notes or tones which are named after the main keynote.
+The Key is a group of notes or tones that are named after the main keynote.

 The Klangfarbenmelodie is a technique with which the musician changes the color of the same tune or key by playing them on different instruments.